cs-uob/COMS20012/docs/labs/lab6.md

 4. It will ask to enter your name.
 Use `%x-%x-%x ...` as your name.
 5. For each additional `%x`, you will see some hexadecimal number being printed.
 You need to try each of these additional numbers to see if this is the pin that will "authenticate" you.

 Note: the numbers are printed in hex, but you need to enter pin in decimal.
 In order to convert the hex to decimal, use `echo $((0xhex_num))` in another terminal.
 To do so, on a different terminal (lets call it TermB, and the already runing terminal as TermA), run `vagrant ssh`.
-USe this TermB to convert the number from hex to decimal.
+Use this TermB to convert the number from hex to decimal.

 ## B. Stack Buffer Overflow